+IV.
 A seagull swallows a rat whole by one of the canals.

-It's easier to believe the next morning, when you're nearly crushed against an alley wall by a pack of braying, yellow-jacketed Russian tourists from a cruise ship.
+It’s easier to believe the next morning, when you’re nearly crushed against an alley wall by a pack of braying, yellow-jacketed tourists from a cruise ship.

+VIII.
 The fish market fascinates you with its sheer profusion.
-It's early when you arrive, and you're alone with the sellers.
-You wander among the stands, peering at every creature lying on the ice.
+It’s early when you arrive, and you’re alone with the sellers.
+You wander among the stands, peering at creatures lying on ice.
 Some of them you can name: octopus, squid, trout, a lobster still feebly waving its legs.
-Most of them you can't.
+Most of them you can’t.
 Tiny silver fish the size of your finger, great big striped fish with golden eyes the size of quarters, transparent slices of rose-pink meat.
 You become excited when you see a dull-colored cousin of the rainbow mantis shrimp.

 You don’t buy anything.
 You don’t have a stove in your apartment.

+IX.
 One day you leave the island on the top floor of a water bus to visit the neighboring cemetery island.
 You try to ponder mortality as you wander among the tombstones of the famous – Ezra Pound, Joseph Brodsky – and the not-so-famous – a child that died at three years old, a sailor whose tomb is marked by a cloth flower.
-Instead you notice for a fleeting moment a pigeon-sized gray bird that isn't a pigeon, and you spend a quarter of an hour searching for it in a cedar grove.
+You notice for a fleeting moment a pigeon-sized gray bird that isn’t a pigeon, and you spend a quarter of an hour searching for it in a cedar grove.

-There's also museums, many museums, old buildings, a church with its ceiling covered in gold, a palace plated in marble, shelves and shelves of famous Murano glass, a gallery of cherubs, saints, and naked women.
+X. There are museums, many museums, old buildings, a church with its ceiling covered in gold, a palace plated in marble, shelves and shelves of famous Murano glass, a gallery of cherubs, saints, and naked women.

 “No,” you say.